Summary: An overview on how the Dashboard works. The five primary widgets of the dashboard are explained in greater detail.

 - Contrast: The scan detects instances on your page where the color contrast is an issue based on WCAG 2.0 guidelines.
 For more information about how WAVE analyzes contrast errors, you can visit and try out their Color Contrast Checker.

 The next three reporting categories are informative and do not necessarily mean there is an error.
 In fact, many times these elements are needed to design an accessible web page.
 But, if they are used incorrectly (or overused) they may present barriers to accessibility.
 Structural elements, Features, and ARIA are identified so that they may be manually evaluated as part of your comprehensive accessibility testing.

-- Structure: Dinolytics identifies where web pages contain common structural elements.
+- Structure: This category flags structural elements found on the web pages.
 The following are some of the structural elements that are detected: Headers; data and layout tables; ordered, unordered, and definition/description lists; inline frames; etc.